mohammadhumzah/100-days-of-code-Humzah/log.md

 **Thoughts**: Pythonic code makes it easy to code i need learn more ways how to do it. like today i learnt about range function which allows to go upto infinite number of values repeatedly by one click.
 Also learnt if some variable is not important designate it with _

 Another one was the print("meow"*3).
 Through this also revised about parameters of print function

+### Day 9: March 23, Sunday

+**Todays Progress**: Completed lecture on loops and learnt use of dictionaries and Lists and list of dictionaries.

+**Thoughts**: Course is actually starting now so i need to devote more time.